fbpx

 Vegetarian?
 Gluten free?
 No dairy?
 No problem.
 Our in-house kitchen staff can accommodate any dietary restriction or preference with delicious, largely organic and locally sourced choices.
 We believe in feeding our guests and ourselves the most nutritious, delicious food available in the backcountry.
 After dinner, we retire to sleep deeply, safe and sound within the stone walls of the Chalet, on beds with fresh linens.

-Day Two On A Granite Park Chalet Trip
+Day 2 – Granite Park Chalet Trip

 The next morning, we recommend you take a quiet moment to watch the sun rise over the Garden Wall.
 Then, enjoy a breakfast that might be local eggs scrambled with fresh vegetables, sausage, and english muffins, or perhaps huckleberry topped pancakes with bacon.
 A trip to Granite Park Chalet, when you’re going with us, is a two night affair, as we just can’t fit everything we want to show you into a one night trip.